 I like a wide variety of postcards.
 I enjoy the touristy ones, but I really like the non-touristy ones, too.
 I like pictures of owls, dragons, fantasy, some of the art cards, B/W photography.
 Things with sparkle and glitter are fine.
 I enjoy nature, particularly trees.
 Cats are wonderful on postcards.

 Not a big fan of postcards with just a couple of words on a background, like "sweater weather" for fall.
 Would rather have a scene.
 That said, I got a postcard that said "Your sparkle has not gone unnoticed" in bright glittery colors, and I loved it.
 I like bright colors.
 Sometimes I love the random postcards.
 I like vintage ones, too, and I can get these at a local store, which is fun.

-My kitty, Aspect, is 15, but still has a lot of energy.
+My kitty, Aspect, is 16, but still has a lot of energy.
 Her favorite toys include those balls that look like soccer or golf balls and are made of Nerf/sponge material or ones that are like big pompoms.
 She got diagnosed with hyperthyroidism in January, and she now has to take medicine every day.
 She's doing ok, though.
 I give her treatos after she has her meds.

 When she was a kitten, she had a bat toy.
 It was her favorite ever, though it quickly became 2 toys: bat head and bat body.
 She LOVES bats.
 And glitter.
 I tell her all the time that it's ok to love glitter and Bojuka Bog (a magic card--it's ok to have a girly side and a competitive side) She also likes a catnip mouse now and again, especially the grey ones.
 She loves pipe cleaners and string and her laser toy.
 She'll run down the hall and jump to get that red dot!